Ekaterina-Koulakova/Single-Glomerular-Stimulation/Methods/Behavioral_Training/README.md

 #### Randomized Trial Method (Failed)

-A plot for this is currently unavailable.
+A plot for this is not unavailable... but it was messy.

 ---
 ### Single-Pulse Stim Detection at Varying Latencies